bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

 .. _first_steps_1:

-First steps 1: creating a line chart
+First steps 1: Creating a line chart
 ====================================

 With just a few lines of Python code, Bokeh enables you to create interactive, JavaScript-powered visualizations displayable in a web browser.

-The basic idea of Bokeh is a two-step process: First, you select from Bokehs building blocks to create your visualization.
+The basic idea of Bokeh is a two-step process: First, you select from Bokeh's building blocks to create your visualization.
 Second, you customize these building blocks to fit your needs.